Estimated reading time: 7 minutes

 How many colleagues of yours have written books?
 Probably not too many.

 But what about the top professionals in your field?
-How many of them are published authors?
+How many of them are published, by authors?

 In many circles, a book is considered the new business card.
 But that isn’t the right comparison.
 You can go to Office Depot and get business cards.
 You can’t go to Office Depot and author a book.